-Place the board assembly and battery into the moulded container on the base of your beacon.
+Place the board assembly and battery into the molded container on the base of your beacon.

 You’ll notice that the base has two small tabs on one face and a single tab on the opposing face.
-These having matching small slots in the Beacon cover.
+These having matching small slots on the Beacon cover.

 Place the beacon base on a hard surface, such as a desk or table.
 Line up the tabs on the base, with the small slots in the beacon cover, and press the cover firmly into place.
 You’ll hear a small click when it has seated properly.